RitvikGoyal1/ritvikgoyal1/README.md

 ---

 <div align="center">
-  <sub>🔍 Eager to gain experience in computer science and software development through internships, projects, or online courses, while connecting with professionals in the field to further develop my skills.</sub>
+  <h6>🔍 Eager to gain experience in computer science and software development through internships, projects, or online courses, while connecting with professionals in the field to further develop my skills.</h6>
 </div>